slog-rs/slog/README.md

 	* feature-crates for specific functionality
 * backward compatibility for standard `log` crate (`slog-stdlog` crate)
 	* supports logging-scopes
+	* using slog in library does not force users of the library to use slog (but gives benefits); see `crates/example-lib`
 * drains & output formatting
 	* filtering
 		* compile-time log level filter using cargo features (same as in `log` crate)